Home » Repayment » Student Loan Forgiveness » The Guide to IDR Forgiveness and the Future Tax Bills

 How to Calculate Your Student Loan Forgiveness Tax Bill

 In 2023, tax rates ranged from 10% to 37%.
-If you were taxed on $1,000 of forgiveness in 2030, and the tax rates remained the same, you would owe the IRS between $100 and $370.
+To illustrate what this means, here is an example.
+If you received $1,000 in forgiveness in 2030, and the tax rates remained the same, this would result in adding between $100 and $370 to your tax bill.
+The borrowers with the largest loan balances could be looking at tax bills of over $200,000!

 State Taxes on Federal Loan Forgiveness